How to use stock levels in your pricing strategy

 Use the amount of sales over a period to trigger the up/downward price shift

 The amount of sales over the past week(s)/month(s) are variables that can also be used to determine when a product needs to increase or decrease in price.
-If you map these sales fields, you can use it in the business rules or pricing actions.
-Also, a more advanced implementation might be to use these variables to determine your stock coverage:
+If you map these sales fields, you can use them in the Pricing Strategy Tree.
+A more advanced implementation might be to use these variables to determine your stock coverage:

 Stock coverage